infraguys/genesis_oidc_ui/docs/auth-flow.md

 When `idp_uuid` is missing or empty, or when the IdP configuration cannot be loaded or does not contain a valid `iam_client` value, the application treats this as a configuration error and renders the authentication error panel instead of the login form.

-## Login panel behavior with IdP configuration
+## Authentication panel behavior with IdP configuration

-When an `idp_uuid` query parameter is present in the browser URL and a corresponding IdP configuration is successfully loaded, the right-hand login panel is fully driven by the IdP data.
+When an `idp_uuid` query parameter is present in the browser URL and a corresponding IdP configuration is successfully loaded, the right-hand authentication panel is fully driven by the IdP data.

-- The login form is **not** rendered until the IdP configuration request is completed.
+- Until the IdP configuration request is completed, the authentication panel does **not** render either the login form or the user information panel.
-- If the request succeeds:
+- If the request succeeds and there are no tokens for the current IAM client:
   - The panel header uses the IdP `name` field as the service name.
     - The title becomes: `Welcome to <name>`.
     - Example: for `name = "ServiceName"` the title is rendered as `Welcome to ServiceName`.
   - The panel subtitle is taken from the IdP `description` field.
     - Example:
       `Sign in to access ServiceName application via the OIDC (OpenID Connect) authentication protocol.`
+  - Below the header, the `LoginPanel` component renders the `LoginForm` that lets the user enter credentials.
+- If the request succeeds and valid tokens are already available for the current IAM client (for example, after restoring them from `localStorage`), the authentication panel can immediately render the `UserInfoPanel` instead of the login form, as described in the sections below.

-If `idp_uuid` is missing or empty, or the IdP configuration cannot be loaded or validated, the application does **not** render the login form.
+If `idp_uuid` is missing or empty, or the IdP configuration cannot be loaded or validated, the application does **not** render the login form or the user information panel.
 Instead, it shows the `AuthErrorPanel` component explaining that the identity provider configuration is not available and that the login page cannot be used.

 ## IdP loading, success, and error states